bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

     the corresponding entry from the `cc_toolchain_suite.toolchains`
     attribute with just `--cpu`.

-    However, if Bazel does not find a corresponding entry and the `--incompatible_disable_cc_toolchain_label_from_crosstool_proto`
-    option is disabled, Bazel iterates through `default_toolchains` in the `CROSSTOOL` file until it finds an entry where the `default_toolchain.cpu` value matches the specified `--cpu`
-    option value.
-Bazel then reads the `toolchain_identifier` value to identify the corresponding toolchain, and selects the appropriate entry in the `cc_toolchain_suite.toolchains` attribute using
-    `toolchain.target_cpu | toolchain.compiler`.

   * If no flags are specified, Bazel inspects the host system and selects a `--cpu` value based on its findings.
 See the [inspection mechanism code](https://source.bazel.build/bazel/+/1b73bc37e184e71651eb631223dcce321ba16211:src/main/java/com/google/devtools/build/lib/analysis/config/AutoCpuConverter.java).

-Once a toolchain has been selected, corresponding `feature` and `action_config` messages in the `CROSSTOOL` file govern the configuration of the build (that is, items described earlier in this document).
+Once a toolchain has been selected, corresponding `feature` and `action_config` objects in the Starlark rule govern the configuration of the build (that is, items described later in this document).
 These messages allow the implementation of fully fledged C++ features in Bazel without modifying the Bazel binary.
 C++ rules support multiple unique actions documented in detail [in the Bazel source code](https://source.bazel.build/bazel/+/4f547a7ea86df80e4c76145ffdbb0c8b75ba3afa:tools/build_defs/cc/action_names.bzl).

-## `CROSSTOOL` features
+## Features

 A feature is an entity that requires command-line flags, actions, constraints on the execution environment, or dependency alterations.
 A feature